Mig-uel/angular-complete-guide/README.md

 - Nested routes and lazy loading
 - Resolving data and controlling access

+### What is Routing?
+And Why Would You Use It?

+Angular application are typically single-page applications (SPAs) that load a single HTML page and dynamically update the content based on user interactions.

+In simpler terms, there is only a single HTML page that is loaded when the application starts.
+The content of that page is then dynamically updated based on user interactions, such as clicking on links or buttons.

+Routing simply means updating the UI as the user navigates through the application.
+It allows you to define different views or pages in your application and navigate between them.

+Angular has built-in support for routing, more specifically, client-side routing.
+This means that the routing is handled in the browser, without the need to reload the entire page.

+Angular watches and manipulates the URL and renders different components for different URLs.

+Important: this is all happening in the browser, there is no server-side routing involved.
+The server only serves the initial HTML page and the Angular application takes care of the routing.

+Example:
+/users -> UsersComponent
+/shop -> ShopComponent

+When the user navigates to `/users`, Angular will render the `UsersComponent` and when the user navigates to `/shop`, Angular will render the `ShopComponent`.

 ## Angular Learned Checklist

 ### Components and Templates